Horse64/core.horse64.org/docs/Concurrency.md

 **⚠️⚠️ Using this might break your program.
 See the notes below.**

-To call any later function truly parallel, use the `parallel`
+To call any later function truly in parallel, use the `parallel`
 keyword:

   ```Horse64